Learn How to do a Pushup and Why You Should

 Keeping a flat back, slowly lean in until your chest is almost touching the wall, bending and tucking the elbows close to the body.

 Once you can perform your pushups correctly against the wall, move to a lower incline on an exercise bench if you have one.
-I didn’t, so I experimented with some furniture and found a challenging AND stable height using my couch with the cushions removed.
+I often use my kitchen or bath counter to perform push-ups.

 Start in plank position, with your hands under but slightly outside of your shoulders.